mbudisic/MA321-Clarkson-F19/journal.md

   - Based on discussions from Nov 1 (Friday), complete the Ex 3.4.13.
   - Read on Wikipedia or elsewhere about Lipschitz function.
 What major theorem of differential equations relies on this concept?
 Explain also what is a "contraction" by using Lipschitz continuity.

+## Week 11

+### Mon -- Nov 11 -- no extra journal

+### Wed -- Nov 13 -- The Derivative

+  - We will spend a fairly short time discussing the derivative in theory.
+We(=you) will spend most of the class proving the different derivative "rules".
+  - What is the "difference quotient"?
+  - How is an "affine" function different from a "linear" function?
+  - In Prop.
+4.1.6 proof, the author says "Therefore".
+What detail is glossed over here, in other words, what statement do we need to show that indeed, the part after "Therefore" follows from the part immediately above it?

+### Fri -- Nov 15 -- Critical points; Rolle's Theorem; Mean Value Theorem

+  - How can the proof of the Lemma 4.2.2. concerning local minimum/maximum can be rephrased using one-sided limits?
+  - What is the difference between the MVT and Bolzano IVT we've seen before?
+  - How does $$f(x) = |x|$$ defeat the Rolle's theorem?

+## Week 12

+### Mon -- Nov 18 -- Applications and extensions of MVT

 ## End